ajeetp/AgileSlices/source/mddocs/index.md

 # Welcome to **Agile Slices** website

 !!! abstract ""
-    This book will cover agile concepts, best practices, tools, techniques and transitioning to agile software development.
+    We will cover agile concepts, best practices, tools, techniques and transitioning to agile software development.
 The topics will be presented in thin slices, each focusing on a single aspect.
-In each instance questions and/or checklist will be provided to check understanding.

     ![oranges](assets/oranges.png)